speechbrain/speechbrain/recipes/RescueSpeech/README.md

 # RescueSpeech
-RescuSpeech is a dataset specifically designed for performing noise robust speech recognition in the Search and Rescue domain.
+[https://doi.org/10.5281/zenodo.8077622](RescuSpeech) is a dataset specifically designed for performing noise robust speech recognition in the Search and Rescue domain.
 In this repository, we provide training recipes and pre-trained models that have been developed and evaluated using RescuSpeech data.
 These models aim to enhance the performance of speech recognizers in challenging and noisy environments.

 This recipe supports training several models on the dataset
 - **Task: ASR**- WavLM, Whisper